mifthrizky/profile/README.md

 - ✨ Student of life :)
 - 👨‍🎓 I'm a student at Bandung Polytechnic of Manufacturing.
 - 🌱 I'm currently learning many things, I believe that everyday is a learning opportunity.
-- ✍ I write technical blogs, You can visit my blog site at [DEV](..).
 - ❤ Contributing to Open Source.
 - 💻 Visit my [Portfolio](..) for more details about me.
 <!--End Intro-->